Vanessa Curry: Career

 Apart from performing as a vocalist, dancer and rapper for the Dolls, Curry recorded the song, "Watch Me" directed by James McCloud for FROCK Los Angeles LLC.
-On January 17, 2012 a music video for "Watch Me" was posted on YouTube.com.
+On January 17, 2012, a music video for "Watch Me" was posted on YouTube.
 On August 14 of the same year the band, Nomads published in their YouTube channel the song "Addicted to Love" featuring Vanessa Curry with Leighton Meester and Wilmer Valderrama who was also the director with Andrew Sandler.

 Curry appeared with The Pussycat Dolls' fourth line-up debuting on February 5, 2012, during the Super Bowl, as part of GoDaddy’s annual TV commercial, appearing with Danica Patrick.

 Curry was on Dancing with the Stars as a dancer for Pitbull.

-Personal life

-Curry's mother is Oneyda Curry who was born in Nicaragua.
-Vanessa Curry has one sister, Nicole.

-Vanessa currently resides in Los Angeles County, California.